fiicodes/ERDiagram/README.md

 values(1,2,1);

-Query for fetching data from pizzaorder table:
+16.Query for fetching data from pizzaorder table:

 select *